koalalorenzo/blog/content/posts/202201-making-hugo-fast-and-light/index.md

   - webp
 ---
 This blog post is about what I have changed in my blog and website to make it faster.
-Recently, I have traveled with a bad airplane company that lost my luggage.
+Recently, I have traveled with a bad airplane company that delayed my luggage.
 In the hope of getting my belongings back with me, I tried to use their website and support pages, and I was frustrated every time.
 The primary source of frustration was the website speed.
 So I decided to spend most of the time